Local

 Merino’s story has since made national news, with support coming from as far as the U.K. and Colombia, Perry told the Coral Springs News last week.

-The Coral Springs Police Department classified her as a runaway but has assigned a detective to the case.
+The Coral Springs Police Department continues to classify her as a runaway, but has assigned a detective to the case.
 Officials say they do not have reason to believe the 15-year-old is at risk of harm.

 Merino is 5 feet, 4 inches tall with dark hair and dark eyes, and weighs between 110 and 120 pounds, according to family and police.
 She has braces and was last seen wearing a black tank top and leggings, a black shark backpack and Jordan 4 sneakers.